Shakil-Shahadat/handbrake/Readme.md

 # Introduction
 [ HandBrake ]( https://handbrake.fr/ ) is a very popular free video conversion software.
 I have tested the software extensively for the best settings to produce _**lowest file size**_.
-Here is the result.
+Here are the results.

 ## Reminders
 - Always use the latest version of HandBrake.